songyang722/coursera/Google Data Analytics/note.md

-Analytical Skills: qualities and characteristics associated with solving problems using facts **curiosity, understanding context, having a technical mindset, data design, and data strategy** (context is the condition in which something exists or happens a technical mindset is the ability to break things down into smaller steps or pieces and work with them in an orderly and logical way data design is how you organize information data strategy is the management of the people, processes and tools used in data analysis)
+Analytical Skills: qualities and characteristics associated with solving problems using facts **curiosity, understanding context, having a technical mindset, data design, and data strategy** (context is the condition in which something exists or happens technical mindset is the ability to break things down into smaller steps or pieces and work with them in an orderly and logical way data design is how you organize information data strategy is the management of the people, processes and tools used in data analysis)

+Analytical Thinking: identifying and defining a problem and then solving it by using data in an organized, step-by-step manner
+**visualization, strategy, problem-orientation, correlation, and big-picture and detail-oriented thinking** (visualization is the graphical representation of information correlation does not equal causation)

+Root Cause: the reason why a problem occurs

+Gap Analysis: a method for examining and evaluation how a process works currently in order to get where you want to be in the future